this keyword in Java

 Call a constructor from another constructor

 If a class has multiple constructors, we can use the this keyword to call one constructor from another.
-For example:
+This is called constructor chaining.

 public class MyClass {